 6. Be Smart About How and Where You Invest Your Time

 Time is the most precious commodity for all of us.
 This is never truer than in professional sales.
 Time is the currency with which we purchase our success.
 All salespeople, even those who’ve been in the field for a decade or two struggle with choosing the right sales opportunities to work on.
 Just as importantly, you’ll have to get good at determining which opportunities to walk away from.

 Sales qualification, the act of asking tough questions, is a vital skill to develop.
 We have to ask questions such as these: “Do you have a budget or the funding to make this investment?” or “Who are the people who would have to approve this investment?”
 We have to ask qualifying questions even if we don’t like the answer we might hear.
 As a 40-year veteran of sales put it to me many years ago, “Half of the selling is figuring out who isn’t going to buy.”

 Successful people in every profession know that to stay at the top of your game you have to continually work on and hone your skills and your knowledge of current best practices.
 Be careful never to let yourself believe you are too good to learn something.
 For those of us who’ve been selling a while, it’s way too easy to drift away from the fundamental activities that helped us get to where we are.

 We also have to learn to use and embrace new technologies and communication tools that seem a bit foreign to us “seasoned” professionals.
 Always look for new ways of thinking and more effective ways of doing what you do.

-Since I started in this line of work, I’ve always seen selling as a noble profession.
+Since I started my career in sales, I’ve always seen selling as a noble profession.
 When done well, it can become a lifestyle of helping people.
 Make sure you are in it for the right reasons and keep your customer’s best interests at heart.